 ASB Vice President of Clubs & Student Initiatives

 Student Programs Board is the event programming body of Student LIFE.
-Programs Board provides diverse programs, concerts, fine arts, lectures, health/wellness programs, recreation opportunities and special events for EvCC students, both on and off campus.
-The student leaders selected to serve on the Student Programs Board coordinate events and activities that complement academic programs and enhance EvCC students’ educational experience through exposure to, and participation in, educational, cultural, intellectual, recreational, social, and leadership programs.
+Programs Board provides diverse programming opportunities such as: concerts, fine arts, lectures, health/wellness programs, recreation opportunities and special events for EvCC students, both on and off campus.
+The student leaders selected to serve on the Student Programs Board coordinate events and activities that complement academic programs and enhance EvCC students’ educational experience through exposure to, and participation in, inclusive, educational, cultural, recreational, social, and leadership opportunities.

 Manager of Student Programs Board